 The Corsair HS35 is a prime example of a budget headset that manages to do everything right while trimming off the excess features to meet this price range.
 It is as stylish as it is comfortable, and while the microphone is a bit thin and the sound unimpressive it still offers a far better deal than most of its competition.

-Corsair has set out to take advantage of the lack of strong competition at this price range with their $40 HS35 headset, but building a budget headset that’s supposed to stand above the crowd is easier said than done.
-There’s only so much the manufacturer can cram into such a cheap product before they start to lose profits.
+Corsair has set out to take advantage of the lack of strong competition at this price range with their $40 HS35 headset.
+But building a budget headset that’s supposed to stand above the crowd is easier said than done.
+There’s only so much the manufacturer can cram into such a cheap product before they start to lose profit.

 Still, this isn’t to say that it can’t be done, so let’s see how the HS35 fares when it comes to shedding off the extra features while maintaining all the essential ones.

 |Frequency range||20 Hz – 20 kHz|

 First things first, this is a wonderful-looking headset.
 If we had to guess its price at a glance, we’d go way beyond $40.
 The finishing touches to the exterior are tastefully done with a brilliant blend of matte and gloss finishes.
 Plus, the headset can complement many builds thanks to several color options.

 The HS35 comes in all-black, back and blue, black and red, and black and green color variants, which are meant to visually complement and be used with the PC, PS4, Nintendo Switch, and Xbox One platforms, respectively.
 Still, seeing as they all use the standard 3.5mm connection, you can just get whichever variant is most appealing to you.

 Only the PC variant (all-black) comes with a splitter for the microphone and audio, but that’s the only difference.